 Overrides into closed classes are usually not available if the class has a wait list.

 Exceptions apply for Summer term and Winter Intersession - see your instructor and/or department chair.

 In order to exceed the maximum credit load of 18 credits (an "overload"), you will need approval from your college's dean.
 Overloads are not approved for first-semester freshmen or for any student with a cumulative GPA less than 3.25.

-Students may drop courses via their WINGS Student Center through the fifth dayfor a full semester course in Fall and Spring (through the second day for the Summer term).
-After the fifth day, students must have a drop/add form signed by the course instructor and then brought to 117 Graff Main Hall.
+Students may drop courses via their WINGS Student Center through the 10th day for a full semester course in Fall and Spring (through the second day for the Summer term).
+After the 10th day, students must have a drop/add form signed by the course instructor and then brought to 117 Graff Main Hall.
 The last day to drop a full semester class is one week after mid-term (deadline is shorter for Summer and Winter Intersession).

 For exact drop dates, log into your WINGS Student Center and click on the small calendar icon next to the specific class in your schedule.
 Courses that are not full term, including Summer and Winter courses, have pro-rated drop dates.

-You can only drop a class without permission through the first five days of instruction for a full semester course and the first two days for a half semester course.
+You can only drop a class without permission through the first 10 days of classes for a full semester course and the first 5 days for a half semester course.
 After that, you need to get your instructor’s or advisor’s signature in order to drop.
 Drop/Add forms can be picked up in the Records and Registration Office, 117 Graff Main Hall.

 For more information on the add/drop policy, see the drop/add/change of schedule form.

 The "W" stands for "Withdraw."
 If you withdraw from a class (drop it) after the add/drop/change of schedule deadline (for Fall and Spring, that's the fifth day of the semester), you will receive a "W" next to the class on your transcript, indicating you withdrew from the class after the change of schedule period.